elioengcomp/most-popular-jar/experiment/README.md

 ## Usage

-To run the experiment execute the class `marcolino.elio.mpj.PerformanceExperiment`
+To run the experiment, execute the class `marcolino.elio.mpj.PerformanceExperiment`

 The results are automatically saved at `<USER_FOLDER>/mpj-experiment/`